w1lkns/email-marketing-portfolio/projects/01-welcome-onboarding-flow/README.md

 ✅ [Feature Benefit #1]
 ✅ [Feature Benefit #2]

-It only takes a minute to try it — and once you do, you’ll start saving time every day.
+It only takes a minute to try it, and once you do, you’ll start saving time every day.

 [CTA Button: Activate Now]